Breword/tmux/Getting-Started.md

 Keys to control tree mode do not require the prefix.
 The list may be navigated with the `Up` and `Down` keys. `Enter` changes to the selected item (it becomes the attached session, current window or active pane) and exits the mode.
-'Right' expands the item if possible - sessions expand to show their windows and windows to show their panes. `Left` collapses the item to hide any windows or panes. `O` changes the order of the items and `q` exits tree mode.
+`Right` expands the item if possible - sessions expand to show their windows and windows to show their panes. `Left` collapses the item to hide any windows or panes. `O` changes the order of the items and `q` exits tree mode.